visualjeff/ember-cli-docker-image/README.md

 > sudo docker run -t -i -p 4200:4200 -p 35729:35729 visualjeff/ember-cli:latest /bin/bash

-The image is handy for teaching.
-The Windowz folks can use boot2docker to fire up a nice ember-cli development environment.
+This docker image is handy for teaching for poking at the latest and greatest version of ember-cli.